integr8ly/integreatly-operator/test-cases/tests/documentation/i01-verify-release-notes.md

 1. Navigate to https://access.redhat.com/articles/5224991.
 2. Check the links for the component versions.
 3. Check accuracy of Known Issues section.

-## Acceptance Criteria

-1. Correct prerequisites and permissions are identified.
-2. Steps in procedures are clear.
-3. The flow of instructions make sense.
-4. All links are accessible.
-5. Technology Preview text is present.
+4. Technology Preview text is present.